cjgarcia12/my-favorite-recipe/README.md

 - `directions.html` - Provides step-by-step cooking instructions.
 - `form.html` - Contains a form allowing visitors to send messages or inquiries.
 - `styles.css` - The stylesheet that defines the visual appearance of all the pages.
+- 'images' - a folder containign all images used for this project.

 ## How to Use
 To view the website, simply clone this repository and open the `index.html` file in any modern web browser.